• Gluten-Free Recipes

 Ingredients Needed

 This vibrant soup relies on fresh produce for flavor, and you'll see how beautifully simple the ingredients list is below.
+Find the full ingredient amounts and detailed instructions in the recipe card at the end of this post.

 • Olive oil - I always use extra virgin olive oil in my recipes.

 • Yellow onion - Yellow onion is a classic choice to use as a soup base.
-You could also use red onion or (well washed) leeks.
+You could also use red onion or (well-washed) leeks.

 • Lemon zest - I use about 1 lemon's worth of zest for this soup.
 Save the zested lemon to cut into wedges to squeeze over bowls of soup when serving.